syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 N>
 * By clicking more option, the scheduler navigates to the day view.
-* Appointment height will be increased when appointment display count is 1.
+* Appointment height will be increased when the appointment display count is 1.

 ## Month navigation direction